MCEND-hub/MCEND/README.md

 make classic_debug
 ```
 Alternatively, `make debug` (for `ifx`) and `make debug_gfortran` (for `gfortran`) are available.
-The source code compiles and runs on linux and MacOS, it has not been tested on Windows.
+The source code compiles and runs on Linux, MacOS, and Windows subsystem Linux.

 ## MCEND basis library